0x43434343/bruce30262.github.io/_posts/2018-10-01-flare-on-challenge-2018-write-up.md

 So apparently there's something inside the image file that does the password checking, and it's definitely not `infohelp.exe`.

-> According to Lays, the program hook int 0x21 and jump to the code that does the password checking during the file operation of "key.dat".
+> According to Lays, the program hook int 0x21 and jump to the code that does the password checking during the file operation of "message.dat".

 To locate the actual code, I decided to switch my analyzing tool to IDA and [Bochs emulator](https://sourceforge.net/projects/bochs/).
 By suspending the execution during the password checking stage, we can locate the code and re-implement it with the following pseudo code: